Skip to Content

 It was past lunchtime, but the food looked appealing, and the place is brighter and more modern than many pubs.
 Tiny Traveler munched crisps and drank Irn Bru, a sweet, bright orange soda that Scottish kids adore, while we sampled cask-conditioned ales and lagers.

-you can order a crown-shaped shortbread cookie with your tea or lemonade the café at hollyroodhouse palace
+You can order a crown-shaped shortbread cookie with your tea or lemonade the café at hollyroodhouse palace

 • Stopping at the Holyroodhouse Café for an afternoon snack allows you to tell people you had tea at the palace.
 We skipped the tea but had crown-shaped shortbread cookies and lemonade after we toured the palace.

-scotch eggs are one of many kid-friendly foods you'll find at the outdoor market next to edinburgh castle.
+Scotch eggs are one of many kid-friendly foods you'll find at the outdoor market next to edinburgh castle.

 • Next to the Castle wall on Saturdays year-round there is an Edinburgh Outdoor Market that’s worth visiting with an appetite.
 Scotch Eggs, an assortment of meat pies, fresh cheeses and baked goods all looked enticing.
 And don’t miss the stall owned by Valvona & Crolla, a popular Italian food store in the New Town.